-Tristan Glenn, DO, is a resident at Still OPTI/ Northeast Regional Medical Center.
-He is currently in his second year in the Osteopathic Neuromusculoskeletal Medicine Program.
+Tristan Glenn, DO, is a 3rd-year resident in the Osteopathic Neuromusculoskeletal Medicine Program at Still OPTI/Northeast Regional Medical Center in Kirksville, MO.
 Dr. Glenn earned his doctorate of osteopathic medicine from the University of New England College of Osteopathic Medicine in Maine.